- VPNs aren't supposed to works fine over Wi-Fi and cellular data network only.

-- Take a look at our Troubleshooting Internet Hub for more quick solutions.
+- Take a look at our Troubleshooting Internet section for more quick solutions.

-- You may also bookmark our VPN Guides in case of frequently experiencing similar issues.
+- You may also bookmark our VPN Guides Hub in case of frequently experiencing similar issues.

 If your VPN does not work over 3G, this post is meant for you.
 As a quick reminder, 3G, short for the third generation, is the third generation of wireless mobile telecommunications technology.